 Do you accept insurance?

-Balance Fitness and Nutrition does not accept insurance.
+The Nutrition Clinic for Digestive Health does not accept insurance.
 However, during your appointment, we are happy to provide you with paperwork to submit to your insurance company for the potential of reimbursement.

 You may want to call your insurance company before your appointment to find out if they will reimburse for appointments to out of network dietitians for your given diagnosis.